gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - #### [Akka Cluster Sharding](https://doc.akka.io/docs/akka/current/typed/cluster-sharding.html)
 Cluster Sharding is an actor deployment model which is useful when it is needed to distribute actors across several nodes in the cluster.
 Logical identifier of the actors are used to be able to interact with them without being concerned about their physical location in the cluster.

-## Chord Algorithm

-### Coding Structure for chord
+### Coding Structure

+- Utility
+    - This object file takes a string and number of bits to return hashed value used for generating keys inserted into DHT and for data units.
+    - The hashing algorithm used is MD5.
+- Data.csv
+    - Represents the movie data in id & name format.
 - WebService
     - This is the entry point for our project, this scala file uses Akka-HTTP library for making routes for different options to run the simulations by calling methods for required simulation task.
-    - After running this object file you get a link ```http://localhost:8080/``` which will redirect to the webpage with 2 options: 1.
-Chord 2.
-CAN
+    - After running this object file you get a link ```http://localhost:8080/``` which will redirect to the webpage with 2 options:

+1. ### Chord
-    - After clicking on chord you will redirected to the webpage with 5 buttons:
+- After clicking on chord you will redirected to the webpage with 6 buttons:
     - Add Node : Clicking this button calls method createServerNode() which adds node.
     - Load Data : Clicking this button calls method loadData(id.toInt) which loads the result in the form of string in the server.
 To load data append ?id=<any integer> to your link.
     - Lookup Data : Clicking this button calls method getData(id.toInt) which is used by the user to look data over a server node using Chord Protocol.
 To look-up data append ?id=<any integer> to your link.
     - Snapshot : Clicking this button simply returns all the result for the simulation.
+    - Remove Node : Clicking this button calls method removeNode() which remove node.
     - Montecarlo : Clicking this button invokes the Rclient object to randomly select the 4 options from above.
 The 4 options are generated randomly and they are : 1.AddNode, 2.Snapshot, 3.LoadData, 4.LookupData.
 To use Monte-Carlo append ?number=<any integer> to your link.

 - ChordActorDriver
     - This object file defines the number of users, servers, ActorSystem, Actors (serverActor, userActor, supervisorActor, fingerActor).